AmritanshPandey/WorldAtlas/README.md

 # WorldAtlas

-WorldAtlas website created using Next,js
+A WorldAtlas website created using Next,js